javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 }
 ```

-Everything works -- both our `ValidationError` and the built-in `SyntaxError` from `JSON.parse` are correctly handled.
+Everything works -- both our `ValidationError` and the built-in `SyntaxError` from `JSON.parse` can be generated and handled.

-Please note how the code check for the error type in `catch (err) { ... }`.
+Please take a look at how the code checks for the error type in `catch (err) { ... }`.
 We could use `if (err.name == "ValidationError")`, but `if (err instanceof ValidationError)` is much better, because in the future we are going to extend `ValidationError`, make new subtypes of it, namely `PropertyRequiredError`.
 And `instanceof` check will continue to work.
-So that's future proof.
+So that's future-proof.

-Also it's important that if we meet an unknown error, then we just rethrow it.
+Also it's important that if `catch` meets an unknown error, then it rethrows it.
 The `catch`  only knows how to handle validation and syntax errors, other kinds (due to a typo in the code or such) should fall through.

 ## Further inheritance

 The `ValidationError` class is very generic.
-Let's make a more concrete class `PropertyRequiredError`, exactly for the absent properties.
+Many things may be wrong.
+The property may be absent or it may be in a wrong format (like a string value for `age`).
+Let's make a more concrete class `PropertyRequiredError`, exactly for absent properties.
 It will carry additional information about the property that's missing.

 ```js run
 class ValidationError extends Error {